-Changes of the regulation of Public Purchases
+Changes of the regulation of Public Procurement

 On January 21st, 2020, Supreme Decree N° 821 of the Ministry of Finance was officially published, amending Supreme Decree N° 250, which contemplates the Regulation of Law N° 19.886 about Public Procurement (the “Regulation”).

-The incorporated modifications are framed within the strategic objectives set by the Ministry of Finance to improve efficiency in public management, optimizing contracting goods and services processes, through a public procurement platform governed by Law No. 19,886.
+The incorporated modifications are framed within the strategic objectives set by the Ministry of Finance to improve efficiency in state management, optimizing contracting goods and services processes, through a public procurement platform governed by Law No. 19,886.

 To achieve the previously mentioned objectives, the possibility of direct negotiation and contracting by the public entities subject to the system, is now more flexible and includes two new contracting modalities: the “Quick Purchase” and the “Coordinated Purchase”.
 Specifically, the modifications on the Regulation are: